trequartista11/YOLO-Custom-Object-Detection/README.md

 # YOLO-Custom-Object-Detection-With Augmentation
 Workflow of doing custom dataset training using YOLO framework

 # 1. Prepare your dataset
-Prepare your images as dataset to be annotated
+Prepare your image dataset to be annotated

 # 2. Annotate your images
 Use free labelling an annotation tool to create anntotation and label, more information about this tool will be available from its original source https://github.com/tzutalin/labelImg